iAmGiG/BotnetTrafficAnalysisFederaedLearning/README.md

 ---

-> **⚠️ This is the `archive-2020-research` branch** - Preserved 2020 research code with organized structure and working dependencies.
-For the modernized version, see the `main` branch.
+> **✅ This is the `main` branch** - Production-ready implementation with critical bug fixes and validated results.
+For the original 2020 research code, see the [`archive-2020-research`](https://github.com/iAmGiG/BotnetTrafficAnalysisFederaedLearning/tree/archive-2020-research) branch.

 ---